eda-labs/nfd24-lab/docs/lab1.md

 ## Step 2: Trust but verify with K9s

-Let's verify that something actually happened, but this time let's use another K8s tool—a popular CLI UI called K9s.
+Let's verify that something actually happened, but this time let's use another K8s tool — a popular CLI UI called K9s.

 From your terminal, simply type `k9s` to launch the UI.